 Studies’ results show that people often utilize different languages in different contexts and it may be treated as changes in personality.
 An energetic extrovert Spaniard will definitely use formal English during job interviews and ordering document translation services for immigration to the USA.
 They will use emotional and colloquial Spanish while discussing job opportunities abroad with friends or family.
 It does not mean a personality has shifted from an extrovert and emotional one to a calm introvert type.
 The person remains the same regardless of the language they are using.

 How Does Language Affect Culture?

-Even though people are different, there are several common features that do not depend on their background.
+Even though people are different, there are several common features that do not play a role in their background.
 Ignorance and fear are among them.
 Unfortunately, historical as well as sociocultural development of multiple nations could not be ideal especially during early historical periods where relationships between nations were not so regulated as they are now.

 Ignorance as well as related prejudices are the most harmful ways of how language affects culture.
 Roman philosopher Seneca’s saying “Timendi causa est nescire” means “ignorance is the cause of fear”.
 This ignorance is demonstrated when the entire culture refuses to accept community members who speak a different language, especially if military or religious conflicts are involved.
 It is easier to be afraid of something unfamiliar or different, thus, refuse even the slightest understanding attempts.